Definition of cantata

 A cantata is a work for voice or voices and instruments of the baroque era.
 From its beginnings in 17th-century Italy, both secular and religious cantatas were written.
 The earliest cantatas were generally for solo voice with minimal instrumental accompaniment.
 Cantatas soon developed a dramatic character and alternating sections of recitative (solo singing that imitates the rhythms and tones of speech) and aria, paralleling the simultaneous development of opera.
 In Germany, the Lutheran cantata almost always involved a chorus.
 The approximately 200 cantatas written by Johann Sebastian Bach are the most celebrated.
 After ca. 1750 the cantata gradually declined.

-Origin of CANTATA
+Origin and Etymology of cantata

 Italian, from cantare to sing, from Latin

 First Known Use: 1724

-Seen & Heard
+Seen and Heard

 What made you want to look up cantata?
 Please tell us where you read or heard it (including the quote, if possible).